Naster17/naster17.github.io/src/content/blog/deep-dive-arduino.md

 - Setup avr utils in your linux environment

 ## Get Started
 Today we're going to dive into low-level programming on a platform like Arduino, and especially AVR.
 Let's go all the way from vanilla C++ programming to low-level Assembly.
 And this will lead us to reduce our firmware by as much as 10 times.
-It is already assumed that at least you are using Arduino IDE or PlatformIO.

 I will use **Arduno Nano** and **Arduino Uno**

 ## Installing dependencies
+It is already assumed that at least you are using Arduino IDE or PlatformIO.

 To work with C and Assembly, we will need a special set of tools and libraries related to AVR.
 Here's how to install it:
 ```bash
 sudo apt install gcc-avr binutils-avr avr-libc avrdude
 ```
+---
 ## C++
-We won't stay long here, I think everyone has used the basic Arduino Framework at least once.
+I think everyone has used the basic Arduino Framework at least once.
 But in short:
 ```cpp
 #include <Ardino.h>